 Waiting for Christ

 Advent is a time when we not only wait to celebrate and commemorate the birth of Jesus Christ but we also joyfully anticipate Christ’s “imminent” return for His Church (2 Tim.
 4:8).

 Imminent comes from the Latin word meaning “to overhang”.
 To say that something is imminent is to say that it is hanging over you and about to fall, in a metaphorical way.
 Christ will return but we don’t know when.
 So we wait for his return.

 Remember what the angels told the disciples at the ascension of Christ:

-And so we wait—we wait for the hope of One whose return is imminent yet unknown specifically when.
+And so we wait.
+We wait for the hope of One whose return is imminent yet unknown specifically when.
 We hope in the midst of what appears hopeless, because God alone can resolve what ails the world.
-So we wait for his return (Prov.
+So we patiently wait for his return (Prov.
 20:22).

 I contend that waiting—godly waiting–is a spiritual discipline that every believer should cultivate and embrace versus accept with great resignation.
-So for this Advent season, we will explore “Learning to Wait on the Lord”—the purpose , the process, and the privilege of waiting.
-See you next week.
+Advent season is the perfect time to practice what will result in a priceless gift from God.
+The joy of waiting.